microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/Update-MgSecurityFileSecurityProfile.md

 # Update-MgSecurityFileSecurityProfile

 ## SYNOPSIS
-Update the navigation property fileSecurityProfiles in Security
+Update the navigation property fileSecurityProfiles in security

 ## SYNTAX